BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * Legendary/Unique weapons are guaranteed to have Luneshine, unless they have specific custom accessories in that slot (ie: Marek's Mouth, Cry Baby, Longnail, Heartfull Splodger, and Cutie Killer)
+* Bosses are guaranteed to drop from their unique drop pools *(not actually tested yet)*

 Compatibility
 -------------